 - Tamari.
 This is wheat-free soy sauce.
 Great for flavoring stir-fries and other dishes

 - Herbs and spices.
 Most herbs and spices have incredible health properties, plus they can make your meals super flavorful and delicious!
-I love to use a range of different herbs and spices in my cooking.
-You can find out about the amazing health benefits of a few of my favorite spices (turmeric, cinnamon, and ginger) in this article about the incredible benefits of turmeric milk.
+I love using a range of herbs and spices in my cooking.
+You can learn about the amazing health benefits of a few of my favorite spices (turmeric, cinnamon, and ginger) in this article on the incredible benefits of turmeric milk.

-This is not a complete food pantry list, but it should be a great start to creating a healthy food kitchen.
+This is not a complete list of food pantries, but it should be a great start for creating a healthy food kitchen.
 (If and where possible, I encourage you to choose organic varieties and eat alongside plenty of ‘real’ food, i.e., primarily vegetables, fruits, nuts, seeds, eggs, and meats (if you choose to eat meat).
-You’ll also want to check that you’ve read my top five tips for healthy eating habits.
+You’ll also want to check out my top five tips for healthy eating habits.

 Equipment essentials for a healthy kitchen